Pippin (musical): Original West End production

-National Tours
+National tours

-The first national tour opened on September 20, 1974, at the Scranton Cultural Center.
+The first US tour opened on September 20, 1974, at the Scranton Cultural Center.
 The production starred Irving Lee as the Leading Player, Barry Williams as Pippin, I. M. Hobson as Charlemagne, Louisa Flanigan as Fastrada, Adam Grammis as Lewis, Dortha Duckworth as Berthe, Carol Fox Prescott as Catherine, and Eric Brown as Theo.
 The production closed at The Playhouse on Rodney Square in Wilmington, Delaware, on April 5, 1975.

 A second tour starring Michael Rupert as Pippin, Larry Riley as the Leading Player, Eric Berry as Charles (reprising his role from the original Broadway cast), and Thelma Carpenter as Berthe opened at the Los Angeles Civic Light Opera on August 2, 1977.
 The tour closed at the Dorothy Chandler Pavilion back in Los Angeles on August 26, 1978.

 A third tour began opened on October 7, 2006, at the Eisenhower Hall Theatre in West Point, New York.
 The cast was led by Andre Ward as the Leading Player, Joshua Park as Pippin, Micky Dolenz as Charlemagne, Shannon Lewis as Fastrada, James Royce Edwards as Lewis, Teal Wicks as Catherine, and Jason Blaines as Theo.
 The production ended its run on January 15, 2007, at the Forrest Theatre in Philadelphia, Pennsylvania.

 The fourth US tour (the 2013 Broadway revival version) launched in September 2014, at the Buell Theatre in Denver, Colorado, with Sasha Allen as Leading Player, Kyle Selig as Pippin, John Rubinstein as Charles, Sabrina Harper as Fastrada, Kristine Reese as Catherine, and Lucie Arnaz as Berthe.
 Selig was placed on vocal rest just one week before the tour was scheduled to open and was replaced by Matthew James Thomas.
 Despite being said to be on a medical leave of absence, Selig never rejoined the touring company; but instead, when Thomas left the production, he was replaced by Kyle Dean Massey.
 Andrea Martin reprised her role as Berthe for the last two weeks of the San Francisco engagement and the entire Los Angeles engagement of the tour.
 In Dallas in summer of 2015 the role of Berthe was played by Adrienne Barbeau and Pippin by Sam Lips.
 Gabrielle McClinton (who performed the role on Broadway as Tony Award Winner Patina Miller's understudy) replaced Sasha Allen as Leading Player on July 29, 2015, in Chicago, and Brian Flores replaced Sam Lips as Pippin.